gromacstutorials/gromacstutorials.github.io/docs/doc-sphinx/source/tutorials/stretchingpolymer.rst

    :alt: PEG polymer for molecular dynamics simulation in GROMACS
    :class: only-dark

+.. container:: figurelegend

-   The PEG molecule under stretching in vacuum.
+   The PEG molecule under stretching in a vacuum.

 PEG molecule in water
 =====================